GMOD/Apollo/docs/Troubleshooting.md

 #### JBrowse tools don't show up in ```bin``` directory

-If the ```bin``` directory with jbrowse tools doesn't show up after calling ```install_jbrowse.sh``` and during the build phase you see something like this:
+If the ```bin``` directory with JBrowse tools doesn't show up after calling ```install_jbrowse.sh``` JBrowse is having trouble installing itself for a few possible reasons.
+If these do not work, please observe the [troubleshooting](http://jbrowse.org/code/JBrowse-1.12.1/docs/tutorial/#Troubleshooting) version of JBrowse a well.

 ##### Git tool is too old

 Git expects to clone a single branch which is supported in git 1.7.10 and greater.
-The output when that fails looks like this.
+The output when that fails looks something like this:

 ```
 Buildfile: build.xml